0xPARC/0xparc-intro-book/easy/src/fhe0.typ

 #import "preamble.typ":*

-= FHE and Leveled FHE
+= FHE and Levelled FHE
 <fhe-intro>

 Alice has a secret $x$, and Bob has a function $f$.